Eric-Weine/divvy-analysis/README.md

 ## Getting Started

-The complete R Markdown script and the knit HTML document can be found in the analysis directory.
+The complete R Markdown script and the knit HTML document can be found in the modelling directory.
 Note that compiling the entirely of the rmd script from scratch may take a long time because of the computational complexity of the random forests.

 ### Prerequisites